mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/llm_inference_overview.md

     - **max_new_token**: maximum number of generated tokens, which is used to control the inference end condition.
 If the maximum number of generated tokens is reached or the inference end token is generated, the entire inference process ends.

-    - **do_sample** and **top_k**: post-processing configuration. **do_sample** indicates that sampling is used to improve the randomness of text inference.
-One of the first *K* tokens with the highest probability in each inference step is randomly selected as the inference result. **top_k** indicates that one token is randomly selected from the first three probabilities in each sampling step.
+    - **do_sample & top_k**: post-processing configuration. do_sample indicates that sampling is used to improve the randomness of text inference.
+One of the first *K* tokens with the highest probability in each inference step is randomly selected as the inference result. top_k indicates that one token is randomly selected from the first three probabilities in each sampling step.

     After the Python code is executed, a list of token IDs is printed.
 Each token in the list indicates a text unit in the statement.
 The first eight tokens are the same as the input tokens.